Why antivirus may not be enough

 Clearly, you’re connected in more ways than ever before.
 A quick glance around your home will confirm it.
 And as technology continues to evolve, the threats will, too, as criminals adapt.

-†† Reimbursement and Expense Compensation, each with limits of up to $1 million for Ultimate Plus, up to $100,000 for Advantage and up to $25,000 for Standard.
+††Reimbursement and Expense Compensation, each with limits of up to $1 million for Ultimate Plus, up to $100,000 for Advantage and up to $25,000 for Standard.
 And up to $1 million for coverage for lawyers and experts if needed, for all plans.
-Benefits provided by Master Policy issued by United Specialty Insurance Company (State National Insurance Company, for NY State members).
+Benefits under the Master Policy are issued and covered by United Specialty Insurance Company (State National Insurance Company, Inc. for NY State members).
 Policy terms, conditions and exclusions at: LifeLock.com/legal.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.